 In other words, interesting stories encourage us to continue reading.

 But, writing a good story is also one of the toughest skills to master.
 Good story-telling isn't easy.
 If it were, we'd all be master digital marketers.

 What makes a good story?

 Well, let's pretend that you're launching a new product.
 It's an online course about how to plan your next road trip.
-Things like finding the best route on Google Maps, reserving camp spots, finding things to do and staying within your budget.
+Things like finding the best route on Google Maps, reserving camp spots, finding things to do, and staying within your budget.

 It's a solid product, and you're ready to write an email introducing the course to your loyal email followers.
-There are a couple ways to approach this introduction.
+There are a couple of ways to approach this introduction.

 Here are two examples of how this email might read:

 I'm writing to let you know that I just released a brand new online course about planning your next awesome road trip.
 In the course, you learn everything there is to know about Google Maps.
 And how to find the best campgrounds and make reservations at campgrounds and find activities to do while you're there.